How to Grow a Flower Container Garden for Beginners

 Consider the size and shape of the root system when planting the flowers and plants that will go into your containers.
 If there isn’t enough room for a plant’s roots and it becomes rootbound, it will probably dry out quicker than you can water it.

 Make sure your mix of plants all needs the same light, water, and care.
-Shade-loving impatiens are probably not going to do well in the same container as a petunia that needs full sun.
+Shade-loving impatiens will probably not do well in the same container as a petunia that needs full sun.

 hardening off geraniums on the deck

-Make sure your plants are acclimated to the outdoor elements by hardening them off.
-This is the process where you start introducing the plant to more extreme weather temperatures, wind, sunlight, and overall exposure to the outdoor elements.
+Hardening off your plants will ensure they are acclimated to the outdoor elements.
+This is the process of introducing the plant to more extreme weather temperatures, wind, sunlight, and overall exposure to the outdoor elements.

 If you are buying your plants from a nursery or garden center, ask them if their plants have been acclimated to the outdoor elements.